TheArturthur/CoppermindScraper/Cosmere/Phendorana.md

 \-Teft, on Phendorana's death[1]

 A sculpture of Phendorana was commissioned after her death so that it could be placed next to Teft's body, which was [[Soulcast\|Soulcast]] into stone.
-It is unclear if she went to the [[Beyond\|Beyond]] or ceased to exist entirely.
+Her soul was not destroyed, and could have reached the [[Beyond\|Beyond]].

 ## Relationships
 ### Teft